Ergodicity of Bowen-Margulis measure for the Benoist 3-manifolds: Introduction

 \subsubsection{Structure of the paper}

-We first introduce Hilbert geometries and the visual boundary in Section 2.
-In Section 3 we study the visual boundaries of Benoist 3-manifolds and the compatible Busemann function and prove Theorem \ref{thm:mainthm2}.
-We then construct the Patterson-Sullivan density in Section 4 and prove this construction is canonical (Theorem \ref{thm:mainthm3}), with application to growth rates of volumes of spheres and divergence of $\Gam$ (Theorem \ref{thm:mainthm4}).
-Lastly, in Section 5, we construct the Bowen-Margulis measure and complete the proof of the main result, Theorem \ref{thm:mainthm1}.
+We first introduce Hilbert geometries and the central tools in Section \ref{sec:preliminaries}.
+In Section \ref{sec:asymptoticgeometry} we gather lemmas on the asymptotic geometry and the compatible Busemann function, which apply to arbitrary Hilbert geometries.
+We then construct the Patterson-Sullivan density for the universal cover of a Benoist 3-manifold in Section \ref{sec:pattersonsullivan} and prove the Shadow Lemma (Lemma \ref{lem:shadowlem}), and in Section \ref{sec:psunique} we prove this construction is canonical (Theorem \ref{thm:mainthm3}), with application to growth rates of volumes of spheres and divergence of $\Gam$ (Theorem \ref{thm:mainthm4}).
+Lastly, in Section \ref{sec:bowenmargulismeasure}, we construct the Bowen-Margulis measure and complete the proof of the main result, Theorem \ref{thm:mainthm1}.